Siarhei-Karobka/Optional_hometasks/RandomNumber/src/readme.txt

 good idea to generate n small numbers, than one big.
-And if that case our max number of digits in max type value.(example use short)
+In that case our max number of digits set in max type value.(example use short)